by Michael Meigs

 Ragtime is a big production for a big new theatre, one that says, loud and proud, that 'Austin's theatre' offers a level of artistic and technical excellence as good as any in the country.

 The Zach's Ragtime is a huge -- I mean HUGE -- and lavish production, inaugurating its state-of-the-art 425-seat Topfer theatre.
 The flair, finish and finesse of this production are simply breath-taking.
 Ragtime is a fable of a faraway America, one that existed at the very opening of the twentieth century.
 In his 1975 novel E.L.
-Doctorow imagined a tangled story involving a prosperous bourgeois family in New Rochelle, an unmarried African-American couple and their child, and an impoverished …
+Doctorow imagined a tangled story involving a prosperous bourgeois family in New Rochelle, an unmarried African-American couple and their child, …

 by David Glen Robinson